chasingsunsets/EcoMotion/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+## Get started

+1. On mobile, install the Expo Go application.
-Before starting, ensure that you have the following installed:
+2. Ensure that you have the following installed:
    - Node.js

-On mobile, install the Expo Go application.

-## Get started

-1. Install dependencies
+3. Install dependencies

    ```bash
    npm install
    npm install nativewind tailwindcss react-native-reanimated react-native-safe-area-context
    ```

-2. Start the app
+5. Start the app

    ```bash
    npx expo start
    ```

-   Scan the code shown in the bash with the Expo Go application to view in mobile.
+6. Scan the code shown in the bash with the Expo Go application to view in mobile.